Tarrant County District Attorney

 Which divisions handle specific case types and services?

 Operations are organized into four divisions—Criminal, Civil, Investigation, and Chief of Staff—with specialized units for areas such as Adult Sexual Assault, Intimate Partner Violence, Juvenile, Financial Fraud, Narcotics, Gang, Post-Conviction, Conviction Integrity, Grand Jury, Intake, and Worthless (Hot) Checks.
-A concise, unit-by-unit index with role descriptions is available under Divisions.
+A unit-by-unit index with role descriptions is available under Divisions.

 What protections and civil remedies are available for victims and families?

 Civil prosecutors assist with protective orders that place enforceable limits on abusers and can cover individuals, families, and pets.
 The Civil Division also represents the State in certain mental-health commitment proceedings when statutory criteria are met.
 For eligibility, process steps, and forms, consult Protective Orders.
-(Related civil resources include mental-health and DFPS matters on the same official site.)

 How do I request public information or records from the office?